 Maryland High School Comprehensive Assessment Program

 Maryland High School Assessments (MHSAs) are those tests developed for or adopted by MSDE that are aligned with and measure a student’s skills and knowledge as set forth in the content standards for specified courses.
-The term “MHSA” encompasses both the High School Assessment (HSA) developed for Maryland, tests developed by the Partnership for Assessment of Readiness for College and Careers (PARCC), as well as other tests MSDE may develop or adopt in the future.
+The term “MHSA” encompasses both the High School Assessment (HSA) developed for Maryland, tests developed by the Partnership for Assessment of Readiness for College and Careers (PARCC), as well as other tests that MSDE may develop or adopt in the future.
 Students take these assessments as they complete the corresponding courses.
-It is anticipated that students will be required to take the Maryland Integrated Science Assessment (MISA) during a grade level course yet to be determined by MSDE.

 Maryland High School Assessment (MHSA) Requirements